Peter and Jode Chevalier

 Through a garden gate that once graced her grandmother’s home, on a road built by her grandfather and a team of horses, Joan Nelson oversees the business her 101-year old father once ran including acres of sustainably grown vineyards.
 Respectful of tradition, Nelson maintains the personal relationship that has come to define Artezin and its growers and is a steady source of Petite Sirah for Artezin.

-A small team, Bree and Kevin Klotter own and manage four acres of Zinfandel vineyards themselves.
+A small team, Bree and Kevin Klotter own and manage four acres of Zinfandel vineyards in the Redwood Valley.
 Rarely seen without a belted toolkit, Bree walks the vineyards row by row, carefully maintaining the vines.
 The couple knows Randle well and what he values as a winemaker, and so they carefully tend to their vineyards to ensure it produces the quality grapes that Randle uses to craft Artezin wines.

 From high above the Talmage Bench, the legendary winemaker Paul Dolan grows his grapes on his biodynamic farm, The Dark Horse Ranch.
 A fourth generation winegrower, Dolan is committed to sustainable growing practices that enhance and reflect the sense of place Mendocino varietals communicate.
 Winemaker Johnson relies on Dolan for a supply of both Zinfandel and Petite Sirah grapes each year.